kevlened/ZK/README.md

 + If you're interested in the database schema, look at the `schema_sqlite3.sql` file.
 	+ `schema_mysql.sql` is three single line commands, because MySQL doesn't support `.executescript()` like sqlite.
 (Pah!)

+Contributions
+--
++ If you want to contribute, you should follow these rules:
+	+ Tabs, __not__ spaces.
+	+ UTF-8 files.
+	+ All form fields should be prefixed with `le-`.
+(So we know what's form input, and to make people cringe)
+	+ Var names should be `lowercase_with_underscores`
++ We're always interested in more examples for ZK client implementation.
+	+ Feel free to write more in any language we're lacking.
+	+ If you think you can improve one already here, feel free to pull it.

 Installation
 --
 + Download the latest version of ZK.